-London-based video artist with a long experience of filming environments following a non-hierarchical/chronological layering and sequencing of audio to footage.
-Her film work, including ambiguous short documentaries, artists’ portraits, music videos and AV sets, is both highly personal and wilfully elusive.
+Is an Italo-Australian, London-based video artist with a long experience of filming environments following a non-hierarchical/chronological layering and sequencing of audio to footage.
+Her film work, including ambiguous short documentaries, artists’ portraits, music videos and non-synced live visuals, is both highly personal and wilfully elusive.
+Rather than following a classic, linear narrative, these take the form of visual compositions built through chance, association and repetition.
 Throughout the years, Salvadori has accumulated an extensive video archive from which she creates assemblages.
 This acts as the basis for filmic portraits of moments, people and environments.
-Her work has been shown at venues and festivals including Videodrome Paris (FR), III Point Festival Miami (US), Club to Club (IT), Macro Museum of Contemporary Art (IT), Barbican Art Center (UK), Festival of Film and Animation Olomouc (CZ), Festival IMAGES (CH), Crosstalk Video Art Festival (HU), David Lynch’s Silencio (FR), SCHNUCK Glaspalais (NL), Sophiensaele Theatre (DE).

 is an independent investor in public and private companies, focusing on innovative enterprises, incubators, and startups.
 He’s personally active in the cultural sector, fostering selected initiatives in the Italian contemporary art, music, and media.